 I am happy to report that the Three Village Historical Society has removed the Crawford Barn.
 The barn has been disassembled and will be rebuilt at a new location.
 We look forward to seeing it restored to its original condition.

 As most of you know, our newly renovated Keeper's Cottage is now home to our monthly Board of Trustee meetings, as well as Village Planning and Zoning Board meetings.
 In addition, Trustee Shybunko has taken on the task of organizing some instructional classes to be held in the Keeper's Cottage.
-The first of these classes – a CPR course - will take place on November 5th and again on November 17th.
+The first of these classes – a CPR course - has already taken place.
 Dr. Charles diPierro, a new resident in our Village, has graciously volunteered to instruct these classes and we hope that they are the first of many to come.

 In closing, as the days grow shorter and the weather turns cold, it is important to ensure that you are prepared for what has been forecast to be another blustery, snowy winter.
 Hopefully, Mother Nature will give us a break, but it never hurts to be ready.
 I would also like to remind everyone that the Village of Old Field is home to us all and it is the responsibility of each and every one of us to keep it beautiful, clean and safe.
 Always be cordial to your friends and neighbors, and with Thanksgiving just around the corner, be grateful.